-We will probably be hearing many rumors about the vaccine making the rounds over social media, messaging apps, and other media outlets.
+We are exposed to many rumors about the vaccine making the rounds over social media, messaging apps, and other media outlets.
 First, it's important not to get stressed out.
 Chances are that the more outlandish the rumor, the more baseless it is.
 Check reliable sources, consult with authorized health professionals, and do not make decisions based on unverified information under any circumstances.
 Remember, if a warning is of consequence, you will run into it in several places, such as news programs, science websites, Ministry of Health announcements, and others - not just in random WhatsApp messages.

 Is the vaccine really better than catching the disease?

 Absolutely!
 The vaccine is effective, has few side effects, and even if it turns out to induce just a short immune memory, we can get a booster shot next year.
-By contrast, the disease can cause pneumonia, an extended stay atthe ICU and even death - and not just for the elderly.
+By contrast, the disease can cause pneumonia, an extended stay at the ICU and even death - and not just for the elderly.
 Many recovering patients feel weak and have a hard time getting back to normal.
-If that's not enough, we don't even know whether being sick once prevents another infection.
+If that's not enough, there is evidence that being sick once does not prevent another infection.
 The virus has been around for only a year, so we don't know what are the long-term effects of the disease.
 Experiments conducted in tens of thousands of people show that by any metric, getting the vaccine is better than catching the virus.